Declaration on Corporate Governance

 Structure of Fresenius Medical Care AG & Co.
 KGaA

-based on data as of December 31, 2021
+based on data as of December 31, 2022

 The Company is a partnership limited by shares (Kommanditgesellschaft auf Aktien – KGaA).
 Its corporate bodies provided for by law are the General Meeting, the Supervisory Board and the General Partner, which is Fresenius Medical Care Management AG.
-In the year under review, there were no significant changes to the group’s management and supervision structure.
+In the year under review, there were no significant changes to the group’s management structure or its supervision structure.
 The group’s management and supervision structure are shown in the following chart.

 For stock corporations (Aktiengesellschaft) as well as for partnerships limited by shares (Kommanditgesellschaft auf Aktien) the German Stock Corporation Act (Aktiengesetz – AktG) prescribes a dual management system (so-called two-tier management system) consisting of a management body and a supervisory board.
 The business activities of a partnership limited by shares are conducted by one or several personally liable partners (General Partner).
 In the case of FMC AG & Co.
 KGaA, this is Fresenius Medical Care Management AG.
 The General Partner’s Management Board as its management body is also responsible for conducting the business activities of the KGaA.
 Within the scope of statutory allocation of competences, the Supervisory Board is responsible for supervising and advising the Management Board and is involved in making decisions that are fundamental to the Company.
 The duties and responsibilities of both bodies are in each case statutorily defined and are strictly separated from one another.
 Each of FMC AG & Co.
 KGaA and Fresenius Medical Care Management AG has its own Supervisory Board.